 \section{Preliminaries}

 We consider synchronous routing networks.
 Formally, the network is modeled as a directed graph $G=(V,E)$, where $V$ is the set of $n\triangleq |V|$ vertices, and $E$ is the set of $m\triangleq |E|$ edges (or links).
 Each node maintains a state, based on which it decides in each round for each of its outgoing links which message to transmit.
 We are not concerned with the inner workings of the node, i.e., how the state is updated; rather, we assume that we are given a scheduling algorithm performing the task of updating this state and use it in our blackbox transformations.
-In particular, we allow for online, distributed, and randomized algorithms. \subparagraph*{Probability-$p$ Byzantine Faults \byz{p}.} The set of faulty nodes $F\subseteq V$ is determined by sampling each $v\in V$ into $F$ with independent probability $p$.
-Nodes in $F$ may deviate from the protocol in arbitrary ways, including delaying, dropping, or forging messages, etc. \subparagraph*{Probability-$p$ Omission Faults \om{p}.} The set of faulty nodes $F\subseteq V$ is determined by sampling each $v\in V$ into $F$ with independent probability $p$.
+In particular, we allow for online, distributed, and randomized algorithms.

+\paragraph{Probability-$p$ Byzantine Faults \byz{p}} The set of faulty nodes $F\subseteq V$ is determined by sampling each $v\in V$ into $F$ with independent probability $p$.
+Nodes in $F$ may deviate from the protocol in arbitrary ways, including delaying, dropping, or forging messages, etc. \paragraph{Probability-$p$ Omission Faults \om{p}} The set of faulty nodes $F\subseteq V$ is determined by sampling each $v\in V$ into $F$ with independent probability $p$.
 Nodes in $F$ may deviate from the protocol by not sending a message over an outgoing link when they should.
 We note that it is sufficient for this fault model to be satisfied \emph{logically.} That is, as long as a correct node can identify incorrect messages, it may simply drop them, resulting in the same behavior of the system at all correct nodes as if the message was never sent.